Academic Related Regulations and Appeals

 Where the Appeals Review Panel rejects the appeal because the case does not satisfy the grounds allowed for an appeal you will be notified giving the reasons for the rejection.

-Following the informal review by the School if you feel that you have reasonable grounds for dissatisfaction with the outcome, you may invoke the formal appeals process and pursue your case through the University’s Regulation XIX (Academic Appeals).
+Following the informal review by the School, if you feel that you have reasonable grounds for dissatisfaction with the outcome, you may invoke the Stage Two (also known as formal) appeals process and pursue your case further through the University’s Regulation XIX (Academic Appeals).

 The purpose of this regulation is to safeguard the interests of students and may only be used when there are adequate grounds for doing so.
 As mentioned above, it may not be used simply because a student is dissatisfied with the outcome of their assessment or other decision concerning their academic progress.
-Appeals based upon provisional decision of the University cannot be considered.
+Appeals based upon a provisional decision of the University (e.g. marks that have not yet been ratified by a Board of Examiners) cannot be considered.

-The Faculty of Humanities Appeals, Complaints and Malpractice Office handle formal appeals by AMBS students.
-Your case for appeal should be submitted by email to humsacm@manchester.ac.uk within twenty working days of notification of the School’s decision.
+The Faculty of Humanities Appeals, Complaints and Malpractice Office handle Stage Two appeals by AMBS students.
+Your case for appeal should be submitted via the Stage Two appeal form within ten working days of notification of the School’s decision on your Stage One appeal.

 Student Complaints